 Ask family members and other parents at the school for hand me downs or the school uniform shop for second-hand items at reduced prices.
 “If you can make last year’s uniform work until term starts, the second-hand uniform shop can be your ticket to serious savings,” Godfrey said.

 One benefit to getting in early is having time to shop around online.
 Although only 22% of parents prefer in-store back to school shopping.
 Getting a good grasp of prices online and in-store might mean snagging a deal, especially when it comes to big-ticket items.

 4. Look for big-ticket items in the post-Christmas sales

 Cut-costs by searching for post-Christmas bargains, or even plan a day of family sales shopping.
 Make sure you take a proper look around, you might even snatch up an affordable, new laptop or quality shoes.

-5. Decorate your own generic notebooks and avoid pricey big name brands
+5. Decorate your own generic notebooks and avoid pricey big brand names

 Replace the expensive, trendy notebooks and bags with generic brands and have your kids design and decorate them with their own art.
 “Getting your kids to customise their own products will not only save you money - it’s fun,” Godfrey said.

 It’s all about getting the best bang for your buck.
 Whether that means purchasing versatile sneakers that suit school and sport or opting for inexpensive, quality leather without the brand name.
 “With kids growing so fast splashing out on a pricey pair might not end up being the best value for money,” Godfrey said.